 For whatever reason a company decides to pursue an SCF program, they are left with a bevy of choices as to the specific type of solution(s) – both traditional and software platform led that can best meet the needs of their business.

-To that end, here are the top-eight things companies should be looking for when choosing an effective, modern solution to improve their working capital position:
+To that end, here are the top-eight things companies should be looking for when choosing an effective, modern supply chain finance solution to improve their working capital position:

 A solution with diverse funding sources allows buyers the flexibility to structure a program that best fits their working capital needs.
 With a multi-funder network, companies can draw upon the balance sheets of bank and other financial institution partners, the buyer (dynamic discounting programs) and the SaaS company itself – or a combination thereof.
 For example, a business could use its own funds for certain suppliers or up to a fixed amount, then use third-party funds for greater cash flow needs.
 Diverse funding sources also allow for greater flexibility relating to fees sellers incur for participating in a SCF program.

-Risk is always a consideration of any type of financing arrangement; SCF is no exception.
+Risk is always a consideration of any type of financing arrangement; supply chain finance is no exception.
 When looking for an SCF solution, it is important to look for functionality that taps into analytics that assess factors like:

 These analytics can help make predictions about: